 What to do at Legoland California

 The theme park incorporates more than a half dozen different lands, each one designed to fire the imagination and guarantee fun for kids of all ages.
-The day starts, quite naturally, at The Beginning where passes and tickets can be purchased.
+The day starts, quite naturally, at The Beginning where you can purchase passes and tickets.
 This is also the place to pick up a Legoland map so your family can be certain not to miss out on any of the fun.
 Plenty of employees, which the company calls Model Citizens or MCs, are on hand to answer questions or point you toward the attraction you’re most excited to experience.
 Remember, kids are overjoyed to have their first opportunity to trade Minifigures with the MCs, so please remember to bring along a few to trade.

 The Beginning is also where you can rent a locker to store valuables or get a stroller to help make your day more convenient.
-A first aid station, lost and found and guest services are also conveniently located here.
+You will also find a first aid station, lost and found and guest services in this section.

 Ninjago World Legoland California